paulmelis/blender-julia-test/readme.md

 - On the Blender side the mesh data is extracted using calls to `foreach_get()` into preallocated NumPy arrays.
 Perhaps there is a way to directly access the underlying data from the mesh object?

-- Even though the Julia code returns a set of `Array{Float32}` values these get turned into Python lists when crossing the boundary to Blender.
-Which are then turned into NumPy arrays on the Blender side for setting up the result mesh.
+- Even though the Julia code returns a set of `Array{Float32}` values these get turned into Python lists when crossing the boundary to Blender, for some reason.
+See #xxx for more details.
+The lists are then turned into NumPy arrays on the Blender side for setting up the result mesh.
 All in all there's quite a lot of copying going on.

 - Blender (and Python) use 0-based indexing, while Julia uses 1-based indexing.
   We +1/-1 alter the relevant data on the transfer between the two worlds, which shouldn't cost that much time, but I don't see an easy way to stick to a single indexing scheme on both sides.
 Julia has some support for 0-based indexing, but it apparently comes with some caveats.

 - PyJulia uses the Julia PyCall package for data conversion between Python and Julia, which should be able to use zero-copy transfer between the two, judging by https://github.com/JuliaPy/PyCall.jl#arrays-and-pyarray.
 But so far that